teresa-m/training-material/topics/introduction/tutorials/galaxy-cite/tutorial.md

 Integration of InvenioRDM and Zenodo into Galaxy now enables you to export your history directly to Zenodo.
 Publishing your history on Zenodo will generate a DOI for your history, which you can include in your publication and share with other researchers to make your work easily citable.

-For instructions on connecting to Zenodo and preparing your history, see the following tutorial on the Galaxy Training Network:
+For instructions on connecting to Zenodo and exporting your history, see the following tutorial on the Galaxy Training Network:

 - [Integrating InvenioRDM-compatible Repositories with Galaxy]({% link topics/fair/tutorials/inveniordm-integration/tutorial.md %})